-Cranky & The Law are two nieces from Antwerp, Belgium.
+Cranky & The Law are two cousins from Antwerp, Belgium.
 Armed with a ukulele, a guitar or a keyboard (The Law) and a bass guitar (Cranky) they play original indie-pop songs.

 They started their first musical collaboration in the four piece all-girl punk band Girls on Heels.
 When that project disbanded, they decided to continue on as a duo under their respective nicknames.
 Carmen took up the moniker ‘Cranky’, and Laura became ‘The Law’.
 Since then, they have written and performed a collection of over 30 songs.
 In 2011 Cranky & The Law put seven of these songs on a demo.
 Now, after growing up a bit, they’ve selected seven of their newer tracks to combine on their first record: ‘Roads Gone By’.